JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

 3. Open `zadig.exe`;

 4. In the dropdown list, select "Atmel-IEC ****";
-    - Might have 2-3 devices start with "Atmel-IEC", repeat on all of them
+    - Might be 2-3 devices start with "Atmel-IEC", repeat step 4-7 on all of them.
-    - If you don't see it, select "List All Devices" in "Option" menu
+    - If you don't see it, select "List All Devices" in "Option" menu.

-5. Check USB ID, should be 03EB 2141 (might have 01 or 02 in the third box);
+5. Check USB ID, should be `03EB` `2141` (might have `01` or `02` in the third box);

 6. Select "libusb-win32" as the driver to be installed;

-7. Click "Install Driver" or "Replace Driver".
+7. Click "Install Driver" or "Replace Driver";

-8. In Device Manager, the board should be under "libusb-win32 Devices"
+8. In Device Manager, the board should be under "libusb-win32 Devices".